terrameijar/useful_scripts/README.md

 * backupTextToZip.py -- Archives python source files with .py extension as well as .txt files in a directory tree
 * selective_copy.py -- Copies .jpg images in the directory tree to a backup directory.
+* map_it.py -- Launches a map in the browser using an address from the command line or clipboard.